coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/index.markdown

 ## Sample Code

-You can access sample code [here](https://github.com/coronalabs/plugins-sample-gameNetwork-google).
+You can access sample code for leaderboards and achievements [here](https://github.com/coronalabs/plugins-sample-gameNetwork-google).
+You can access sample code for real time multiplayer [here](https://github.com/coronalabs/plugins-sample-gameNetwork-google-gemwars).